SidRoberts/dotfiles/README.md

 My collection of config and setup files for my Linux system.

-This script is designed to run on my *vintage* Dell XPS 13 (L322X, early 2013) and VirtualBox.

 **Please don't run this yourself.** Fork and modify it, learn from it, critique it, but don't actually run the damn thing. :p